solana-mobile/solana-mobile-doc-site/docs/web/developing-for-web.md

 ## iOS Web

-Mobile Wallet Adapter is not supported on iOS Safari, or other iOS browsers.
+Mobile Wallet Adapter is not supported on iOS Safari.
 This is the same with iOS native apps, and is a limitation of the operating system explained more in-depth in this [blog article](/blog/ios-wallet-signing#mobile-wallet-adapter).

 ### Workarounds